 4) Desktop Apps

 In essence, these are native apps built for desktop.
 They cover everything from Microsoft Word to GarageBand to Photoshop.
 In the past, these were installed from physical memory (like CDs and floppy disks), but these days are typically delivered and updated via the cloud.
 You pay a subscription, download the latest version, then install the software directly on your device.
 Traditionally these have been where the “real” work happens – writing important documents, designing complicated things, coding, spreadsheets – but the rise of powerful web apps is starting to change that.
-An example of this would be installing Photoshop for iOS via Adobe Cloud Subscription.
+An example of this would be installing Photoshop for Windows via Adobe Cloud Subscription.

-5) Enterprise Software
+5) Proprietary/Stand-alone Software

 6) Platform Apps